 - Commitment to society through art and science, responsible behaviors with our peers and environment.

 Tatiana Kourochkina Co-Founder & President

 Marco Agnolin Co-Founder & Vice President

-Ricard Jiménez Buendía Vocal – Industrial Scientific Director of Eurecat – Technological Center of Catalonia
+Ricard Jiménez Buendía Board Member – Industrial Scientific Director of Eurecat – Technological Center of Catalonia

-Alfonso Rubio Manzanares Vocal – President of bqb & The Quantum Information & CyberseQurity Think Tank
+Alfonso Rubio Manzanares Board Member – President of bqb & The Quantum Information & CyberseQurity Think Tank

-Montserrat Rodríguez Sánchez Secretary of the Attorney – Partner Board of Rodríguez Sánchez Lawyers and Associate Advisors
+Montserrat Rodríguez Sánchez Secretary – Partner Board of Rodríguez Sánchez Lawyers and Associate Advisors

 She has a degree in History from the Russian State University of Humanistic Sciences and subsequently trained at Sotherby´s Art Institute in London.
 Before creating Quo Artis, Tatiana was the director of the TK gallery in Barcelona, an exhibition space with a cross-cutting theme and of varied genres, interests and techniques, from technology, painting, photography to video-installation or sculpture.